le9it/diagno-check-smart/README.md

 it outputs to the terminal, if you want it to output to a .txt file, you can simply run it with:

 `python3 diagno_data.py > glucometer_results.txt`

+You might wanna edit the ttyusb1 to ttyusb0 in `s = serial.Serial('/dev/ttyUSB1', 9600, timeout=3)`, it depends on your machine